priyaprithiviraj/elicit/README.md

 ## Notes for Researchers

-Researchers are responsible for obtaining appropriate ethical approval and informed consent from the participants.
+Users are responsible for obtaining appropriate ethical approval and informed consent from the participants.
+Child assent and parental consent must be taken when eliciting/recording speech from children.

 ---